bmarotta/promise-one/README.md

 The problem of most singleton promise implementations, is that they assume that things always work.
 But that's not the case.
 Sometimes things go wrong, mostly on async calls.

-PromiseOne solves exactly these cases.
+SinglePromise solves exactly these cases.
 It not only implements the singleton promise pattern, but it also makes sure that if the first call fails, the second time you call it, it will try to call the original promise again.

 It is important to understand that a promise CANNOT be re-executed.
 That's why when calling promise one, we need to pass a function that returns a Promise.
 It should return each time a new promise.